Supasheet.

 -- Create view

-CREATE VIEW dashboards.live_orders AS
+CREATE VIEW public.live_orders AS

 SELECT